 At Braeburn Nanyuki we aim to ensure that we maximise opportunities for children ‘beyond the classroom’.
 We believe that as well as enhancing their childhood experiences, this helps them to develop into well-rounded individuals with a wide range of skills that may be of use in their futures.

 Sport, Music and Drama are important aspects of the school ethos, with Cricket, Rounders and Athletics in the First Term; Hockey and Swimming in the Second Term; and Netball, Rugby and Football in the Third Term.
-Cross country running, tennis, dance and gymnastics are some of the valuable school activities which take place during the day.
-Games, PE and Sports are a vital and compulsory part of the overall school curriculum and all students are expected to participate.
+Cross country running, tennis, dance and gymnastics are some of the other valuable school activities which take place during Games and PE.
+These lessons are a vital and compulsory part of the overall school curriculum and all students are expected to participate.

-The school year generally sees two school productions involving children across the school, providing them with opportunities to perform to a much larger audience.
+The school year generally sees a range of productions involving children across the school, providing them with opportunities to perform to a much larger audience.
+Each production involves two year groups and all children are given an opportunity to take part.

 Theme days and weeks are held during the school year.
 During these, children experience unique aspects of a subject or an area of learning.
 Deep and relevant learning takes place and provides great opportunities for teachers, parents, staff and the community at large to be involved.